Search in medicinals

 Properties: Sweet, acrid; balanced.

-Channel entry: lung, spleen, and stomach channels.
+Channel entry: Lung, spleen, and stomach channels.

 - Disperses food and eliminates distension: Center burner qì stagnation due to food accumulation.